vinicius111andrade/marvel-app/readme.md

 ### Clean Architecture
 I will also follow the Clean Architecture principles, in order to showcase its power, even though it wouldnt be needed in an app so small that has no intent on growing to a giant.
 Clean Architecture is most useful on applications that intend to last many many years and be really really big, it has the trade off of making the development process slower at first, to make it faster to make change to the code base later on.
 If your app is small and it wont be maintained for long, you may go without using it.
 If your app is intended to be a big and long project, you will need to use it, or some other architecture with a similar goal.
 For Android apps the standard is MVVM + Clean, and that is what I will showcase.

+## Dependency Injection
+### Koin
+I chose to use Koin because it is the tool I have used the most, another possible choice would be Hilt.
+Koin is very easy to use and implement.
+The attention point is that if you mess up and do not inject a module correctly you will only discover it while running the application, and it will crash.
+That is one of the reasons it is a good idea to implement Koin Modules tests.
+If you use Hilt you won't have this problem, you will get an error during compilation time.
+But Hilt is more complex, I have less experience with it, and there's simply no good reason to use it in this project.

+## Network
+### Retrofit
+Retrofit is the standard library for making requests on Android, it is a HTTP client.
+Retrofit is a higher-level library that simplifies the process of making HTTP request by offering annotation-based API interfaces and built-in response parsing capabilities.
+### OkHttp
+OkHttp is another standard for Android, it is a HTTP client that is efficient by default.
+It is a lower-level library that provides greater flexibility and customization options for HTTP requests.
+We use it as client while building the retrofit service instance.
+### Gson
+Gson is a Java serialization and deserialization library.
+It converts objects into JSON and converts JSON into objects.